pasayteninstitute/pasayteninstitute/demos/python/partitions/README.md

 localPartitions = PartitionDataBase("myPath/my-database-name.csv")

 ```
+We use pandas for managing the data.
 In spite the quioxtic data structure used for storing the partitions, this will read and write everything as a CSV file.
 Then, you need only use the method

 ```
 localPartitions.incrementPartition()